isaphife98/IsaiahPhifer-IT-Portfolio/Lab07_Hardware_Diagnosis_Repair/README.md

-# 🛠️ Hardware Diagnosis & Disk Replacement Lab
+# 🛠️ Lab 07 Hardware Diagnosis & Disk Replacement Lab
 Windows Server 2019 • VirtualBox • Clonezilla • Disk Management • System Diagnostics

 This lab demonstrates a full end-to-end hardware troubleshooting and disk replacement workflow.
 Using Windows Server 2019 and Clonezilla, I diagnosed disk reliability warnings, added replacement hardware, cloned the OS to a new disk, and validated the server’s recovery—mirroring a real-world Helpdesk / SysAdmin repair scenario.

 ---